evoldoers/machineboss/README.md

 Many C++ HMM libraries for bioinformatics focus on inference tasks, such as likelihood calculation, parameter-fitting, and alignment.
 Machine Boss can do these things too, but it also introduces a set of operations for **manipulation** of the state machines themselves.
-The aim is to make it as easy to quick and easy to prototype automata-based tests in bioinformatics as it is to prototype regular expressions.
-(Often, this means building up the state machine using Unix one-liners.)
+The aim is to make it as easy to quick and easy to prototype automata-based experiments in bioinformatics as it is to prototype regular expressions.
+In fact, Machine Boss supports regular expression syntax---along with many other file formats and patterns.

-Manipulations can include concatenating, composing, intersecting, reverse complementing, Kleene-starring, and other such [operations](https://en.wikipedia.org/wiki/Finite-state_transducer).
+Machine Boss allows you to manipulate state machines by concatenating, composing, intersecting, reverse complementing, Kleene-starring, and other such [operations](https://en.wikipedia.org/wiki/Finite-state_transducer).
 Brief descriptions of these operations are included below.
 Any state machine resulting from such operations can be run through the usual inference algorithms too (Forward, Backward, Viterbi, EM, beam search, prefix search, and so on).